Łazanki noodles

 Moreover, they can be incredibly versatile.
 Often, they’re cooked with ingredients available at the moment, such as fried onions and sour cream.
 They pair wonderfully with ground meat in a rich tomato sauce or various vegetable sauces.
 They are also great as pasta with mushrooms.
 And for those with a sweet tooth, there are delightful sweet variations of lazanki featuring poppy seeds, cream, and fruits.

-And lastly, Lazanki are absolutely an amazing comfort food with a nutritious and revitalizing boost.
+And lastly, Lazanki are also a fantastic comfort food with a nutritious and revitalizing boost.
 Worth mentioning, cooked with sauerkraut, they are the perfect choice and can be a lifesaver that will help you bounce back from a fun night out!

 Ingredients you’ll need